 The thought of killing flies grosses me out for some reason.
 I don’t have problems killing any other insect in my house (except for cave crickets), but I just can’t kill a fly.

 Luckily, I’ve found a few tricks to help get rid of pesky houseflies naturally, which is especially important now in my house, as we like to keep windows and doors open as much as possible.

 One renegade fly making its way inside can lead to an infestation.
 Trust me, I know.
 I once chased a fly out of my kitchen into my garage and shut the door.
 Turns out my little friend was pregnant and soon gave birth to a whole host of newborn flies that took up residence somewhere between the bikes and my husband’s weight set.
 Gross.

-Not only are flies annoying; they’re dangerous.
+Not only are flies annoying; they could also be dangerous.
 Flies can carry diseases like Shigella, Salmonella and E. coli.
-You know how you used to shoo flies off your burger at the family barbecue and then take your first juicy bite?
-You’re probably not going to want to do that anymore.
+You know how you used to shoo flies off your burger at the family barbecue and then take your first bite?
+You might not want to do that anymore.
 Flies also regurgitate on your food before they try to consume it.